AlexBAV/AsyncCppRpc/README.md

 `write`
 :   Send a given message over the transport.
 The library allows calling multiple RPC methods at the same time, but ensures a `write` transport method is called sequentially.
 However, for this to work correctly, a transport can only complete the `write` request when it is ready to accept another one in order to avoid interleaving bytes on the stream.

+Transport implementation must guarantee correct message delivery.
+If required, message integrity and encryption should also be implemented by a transport.
+If a transport is unable to deliver a message, it should throw an exception, indicating a connection loss.

 ### Provided Transports

 Currently, the library comes with `tcp_transport`, `pipe_transport` and `copydata_transport` implementations.
 It also comes with a generic `dynamic_transport` type which allows a single connection object to be used with different transports at runtime.